croelmiyn/FourierImageAnalysis/README.md

 # FourierAnalysis

-ImageJ Plugins for extracting dynamics from movies
+ImageJ Plugins for extracting dynamics from movies.
+Compatible with ImageJ 1.49 and java 1.8.0

 DDM is composed of: